ekgren/conmath/README.md

-# Conmath: Naive Constructive Mathematical Explorations
+# Conmath: Naive Constructive Mathematics

 Welcome to the Conmath repository!
 This is a place for exploring and learning about constructive mathematics in a naive and experimental way.